QuorumComp/rc800/docs/StandardCallingConvention.md

 The register `FT` is "caller-saves". `FT` must be assumed to be destroyed by the callee, even if the callee does not return a value.

 If a multi-word parameter is passed on the `FT` stack, the callee will consume this value and remove it from the stack.
+Note that "consuming" a value means removing one less word than the value actually uses.
+In the case of a 32 bit value, it takes up one extra word of stack space, thus only one word should be removed by the callee.

 # Returning multi-word values